 Personal credit vs. business credit

 A personal credit score is based on your personal credit history, including the amount of debt you have and how many credit cards you’ve opened.
-Personal credit scores are rated on a scale of 300 to 800, while business credit scores fall between 0 and 100.
+Personal credit scores are rated on a scale of 300 to 850, while business credit scores fall between 0 and 100.
 So, what is a good credit score?
-For personal scores, 700 or higher is considered good; for business credit, most credit bureaus consider 80 or higher to be good.
+For personal scores, 700 or higher is usually considered good; for business credit, most credit bureaus consider 80 or higher to be good.

-Some lenders check personal credit scores when reviewing business loan applications, but most prefer to evaluate business credit scores instead.
+Some lenders check personal credit scores when reviewing business loan applications, but others prefer to evaluate business credit scores instead.
 However, if you don’t have business credit—either because your business is new or you’re operating as a sole proprietor—lenders will rely on your personal credit history to assess your creditworthiness.

 How to improve your business credit score